A New Book Coming in 2027

 Part II: Identifying Autism in Women

-The second section focuses on clinical identification and assessment.
+The second section focuses on clinical identification, assessment, and differential understanding.

 It examines why autistic women are so often missed, misunderstood, or misdiagnosed and offers a neurodiversity-affirming framework for recognizing autism that may not match traditional diagnostic expectations.

-Topics include trauma differentiation, executive functioning variability, the limitations of male-centered diagnostic models, assessment approaches centered on internal lived experience, and support for clients moving through the referral and diagnostic process.
+Topics include trauma differentiation, executive functioning variability, developmental pattern recognition, the limitations of male-centered diagnostic models, assessment approaches centered on internal lived experience, and support for clients moving through the referral and diagnostic process.

 Part III: Supporting Autistic Women